Article written by

 In addition to these hybrid strains, autoflowering strains and ruderalis strains are recommended for novice indoor growers.

 Using a Greenhouse

 The greenhouse can meld together the advantages of both indoor and outdoor cannabis growing.
-Greenhouses can be covered to produce true dark time, and the cannabis is kept in a protective environment which can reduce the chances of pests (though not as much as an indoor grow).
+Greenhouses can be covered to produce true dark time, and the cannabis is kept in a protective environment, reducing the chances of pests (though not as much as an indoor grow).

-However, greenhouse grows are prone to the seasons, and a good amount of natural light is required.
+However, greenhouse grows are prone to the seasons, and a good amount of direct sunlight is required.
 Temperatures and humidity levels are also harder to control.
-Still, those who want to step into the world of outdoor growing, and who are in a suitable environment, ought to consider a greenhouse.
+Still, those who want to step into the world of outdoor growing and who are in a suitable environment ought to consider a greenhouse.